filecash/filecash_announcement/README.md

 #### Announcement - [15th version](https://github.com/filecash/lotus/releases/tag/filecash-v0.9.0-fix5) released on February 24.
 The following upgrades have been made to the 15th Version.
 - This is a mandatory upgrade.
 The upgrade will be completed before the epoch of 34,570 (Beijing time, February 26, 2021, 10:00).
-- Fixed the issue of WindowPOST message submission failure caused by Gaslimit.
+- Fixed the issue of WindowPOST message submission failure under special conditions caused by Gaslimit.
 - Fixed sync support for two versions: v0.9.0 and v1.2.2.

 #### v1.2.2 Beta version to release on Feb 7th